rchamarthy/webbook/content/post/2020-12/building-webbook.md

 ### Configure the theme

-Most themes provide an ```exampleSite```, copy it over to your root directory and edit the config.toml.
+Most themes provide an ```exampleSite```, copy it over to your root directory, and edit the config.toml.
 You can find the config.toml for this site [here](https://github.com/rchamarthy/webbook/blob/main/config.toml).

 ```bash
 cd yourSiteName